Post a classified ad

 You should prepare your workplace to minimize the risk of violence

 Performing charitable work in your community can help improve the roofing industry's image.

-Ambika Puniani Bailey
+Ambika Puniani Reid

 If you are involved in the design and application of torch-applied roofing products, you should be aware of NRCA's and MRCA's CERTA program and what it entails.

 Mark S. Graham

 The Affordable Care Act is on its way to being fully implemented; however, whether the law will be successful in achieving its goals is uncertain.

 Duane L. Musser

 As I was saying

 NRCA's 126th Annual Convention in San Antonio will demonstrate how the roofing industry has changed and grown.